The Italian gambling advertising guidelines on the scope of the ban have been finally adopted by AgCom, which left some opportunities to exploit.

 Does it mean that I can display them with no restriction on billboards and in any sort of advertisement or just at the entrance of a gaming hall/betting shop or on the website?

 2. Informative communications provided by gambling operators, if provided “in the contest where the offering of the gambling service takes place”

 This means that the information on a gambling website and customer support communications are exempted.
-But it is unclear why other types of CRM communications are on the contrary subject to the ban.
+But it is unclear why other types of CRM communications are, on the contrary, subject to the ban.
 How can operators otherwise inform their customers about their offering?

 3. B2B communications and comparisons relating to odds/promotions on websites and TV channels

-Such exemption is the most interesting.
+Such an exemption is the most interesting.
 But its actual scope shall be tested in its implementation and on the position that AgCom will take for different lines of business of gambling operators.

-5. Social and ethical communications that refer to a gambling operator as promoter, without displaying the actual trademark and logo
+5. Social and ethical communications that refer to a gambling operator as the promoter, without displaying the actual trademark and logo